Section 368 Corridor Study

 - Land use plan reviews and/or targeted on-the-ground inspections could identify existing or anticipated siting conflicts related to adjacent uses which may not be compatible with siting major linear infrastructure (e.g., oil and gas well pads, meteorological towers, substations, compressor stations, etc.).
 In addition, agencies regional offices should identify appropriate siting distances between linear infrastructure as well as buffer distances from non-linear structures and the corridors.

-- The BLM and FS should consider the effect that minimum spacing (consistent with accepted industry standards) would have on corridors between ROW projects.
+- The BLM and USFS should consider the effect that minimum spacing (consistent with accepted industry standards) would have on corridors between ROW projects.
 For example, the 2012 WECC new Adjacent Transmission Circuits definition that reduced the separation distance between centerlines from 1,500 to 250 ft.
 Regional agencies offices should explore opportunities to adopt spacing standards and/or seek to incentive more efficient use of the corridors.

 - Where feasible, corridors should be modified to allow for more uniform width to avoid 'pinch points.'